CollaboRateMgmt/CollaboRate/README.md

 - Breaking large text into smaller independent texts.
 Paste sentences that explain the terms used, before the sentence to make independent.

 Requirements validation is very difficult to crowdsource.
 At present it is out of the scope of this project.
 We can automate the remaining activities.
-The creation of such automation tools is out of the scope of this project.
+The creation of such automation tools may be taken up later as a part of this project.

 # How to use the tool?
 [Download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
 There is no other install or build step  needed.
 Open CollaboRate.html in your web browser.
 We recommend FireFox.
 Answer the questions and follow the instructions shown by the wizard.